 But all of that knowledge was shattered upon getting a Mac.

-After some consternation, I learned that you have to hold down the fn key and the Delete key at the same time when you want to delete something on a Mac.
+After some consternation, I learned where is the delete button on a Mac.
+To press the delete button on Mac computers you have to hold down the fn key and the Delete key at the same time when you want to delete something on a Mac.
 (Skip to video)

 After a while, you get used to the idea that the Delete key on a Mac is really a backspace key and using fn+Delete gives you the real Delete key action. 🙂

 Of course if you’re a long time Mac user you probably think I’m cuckoo.
 But hey, this is my blog, think what you like.
 I’m not the only one who’s decided to start using a Mac after a lifetime of Windows abuse use.

 Excel for Mac